CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2016-06-16-Get-Exact-Size-pdf-inches.md

 ---
 layout: post
 title: Get the exact print size of a PDF in inches
+description: 'Get the exact print size of a PDF in inches.'
 categories: tech
 date: 2016-06-16
 ---
 This is the command to do the stuff